You may need a study permit to live in Norway for more than three months. See which immigration rules apply to you.

 Immigration rules differ according to your citizenship and what type of student you are.
 The information below is intended for degree seeking students.
 Exchange students will receive information about immigration procedures to Norway after their admission to BI.

-Students with citizenship from outside EU/EEA: Study Permit
+Students with citizenship from outside EU/EEA and Switzerland: Study Permit

 Please visit UDI’s website for information about the application process for your citizenship.
 Follow the link Want to apply to see what applies to you, and follow all the steps carefully.